LaunchCodeEducation/intro-to-web-dev-curriculum/content/assignments/mars-rover/command-class/_index.md

 **Test 3**

 Code a third test using "constructor sets a value passed in as the 2nd argument" as the description.
 This test checks that the `constructor` correctly sets the `value` property in the new object.

-a.
 You may not need to know a proper `value` in order to write this test.

 Run `npm test` to verify that all 3 command tests pass.